Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Ex-president Trump’s failed wall negotiations with Mexico

-During his 2016 Presidential campaign, Donald Trump promised his supporters that the United States will build a wall along the Mexican border to reduce illegal immigration and combat drug and weapons trafficking.
+During his 2016 Presidential campaign, Donald Trump promised his supporters that the United States would build a wall along the Mexican border to reduce illegal immigration and combat drug and weapons trafficking.
 He also stated that Mexico will be the ones to pay for the wall; a popular gimmick to capture the favor of Americans who believe that the US should be careful with how it spends its budget.

 High-level negotiators from the US and Mexico were already scheduled to begin talks on trade, immigration, and border security, while the Mexican President agreed to travel to the White House for meetings on January 31, 2016.
 Unfortunately, on the night of January 25, Trump stated in an interview that planning for the wall was starting immediately and that “federal funds would be used to pay for the wall and that the US government would seek reimbursement from Mexico.”
 This aggravated the situation, with Mexican President Enrique Pena Nieto canceling his trip to Washington when Trump reiterated his stance.